 Accordingly, depending on the physique of the dog and requirements for the harness, one out of the five models may be best for your specific dog.
 We would like to help you in the following section to find out which dog harness is best for your dog and therefore also for you.

 For this, we introduce you to all types of dog harnesses mentioned above.
 In addition, we explain to you, in each case their advantages and disadvantages.

 The biggest advantage of the H-harness is that it can be adjusted and is very flexible in size.
 This ensures that the harness can be perfectly adapted to your dog’s body and thus sits very well.
 These qualities are essential for sports activities.

 This dog harness consists of a spine, to which two loops are attached.
 One of them leads around the neck and the other around the chest, or the trunk.
 The chest strap, a bridge on the ventral side, connects this neck and torso loop between the front legs with each other.

 As a rule, the circumference of the neck and trunk loop can be adjusted continuously.
 This is a great advantage especially for young puppies and still growing dogs.
 The dishes grow practically to a certain extent.

-Due to the fact that none of the straps are placed over the shoulder blades in this model, they are under no circumstances restricted during walking and running.
-This helps to prevent any damage or chafing your dog may be suffering from with other models.
+Due to the fact that none of the straps is placed over the shoulder blades in this model, they are under no circumstances restricted during walking and running.
+This helps to prevent any damage or chafing your dog may be suffering from other models.